rubiojr/charmedring/README.md

 ### Shared server state

-Every charm server part of the cluster needs to share server keys and users in the sqlite database.
+Every Charm (backend) server part of the cluster needs to share server keys and users in the sqlite database.

-It's currently not possible to replicate database and server keys to other charm servers, which means that you should start with a server, and once you have an account there, use a copy of the server data directory to spawn new charm servers.
+It's currently not possible to replicate database and server keys to other charm servers automatically, which means that you should start with a single server, and once you have an account there, use a copy of the server data directory to spawn new charm servers.

+The [script/dev](script/dev) is a naive attempt at setting up a cluster that can be used as a reference.

 ### Single account server

 The proxy currently proxies account creation and JTW token requests (via SSH) to the first configured backend.
-If that backend fails,
+If that backend fails, the rest of the operations will fail.

-## Missing
+## Missing features

 The following features will be available eventually, ordered by priority (high to low):